ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 Follow the DRY principle, which states that "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system."
 Attempt to follow this principle unless it overly complicates the code.
-For instance, the following example converts Fahrenheit to kelvin twice, which now requires the developer to maintain two separate lines that do the same thing.
+For instance, the following example converts Fahrenheit to Kelvin twice, which now requires the developer to maintain two separate lines that do the same thing.